farwam-1/moviestoremvc_master/README.md

 # moviestoremvc_master
-developed the movie store using asp.net..
+developed the movie store using asp.net...to see this website visit https://moviestore.jk/